joseortizm/ai-symiosis/README.md

 This approach keeps your development and personal notes completely separate without requiring environment variables or additional configuration.

 Have fun 🙂

+## License

+This project is licensed under the GNU General Public License v2.0 (GPL-2.0).

+See [LICENSE](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) for the full license text.